pyTMD/pyTMD/doc/source/user_guide/Transition_Guide.rst

 Overview
 ========

-Version 3 of ``pyTMD`` introduces significant updates to the codebase [see :ref:`release-v3.0.0`].
+Version 3 of ``pyTMD`` introduces significant updates to the codebase [see :ref:`release-v3.0.0`], including upgrades to the overall functionality of the library.

-API and functionality of the library.
-This document outlines the key differences between the two versions and provides guidance on how to adapt existing code to work with ``pyTMD`` v3.
+This document outlines the key differences between the two versions and provides guidance on how to adapt existing code to work with ``pyTMD`` Version 3.

 Key Changes
 ===========